ISISComputingGroup/ibex_developers_manual/Spangle-banner.md

 *Note: the following will apply once https://github.com/ISISComputingGroup/IBEX/issues/3562 is merged*

 This ticket introduces the ability to add custom buttons, as well as the original items which display a PV.
 For displays, a new parameter has been added:
-- `width`: the width of the item in pixels when displayed in the GUI
+- `width`: the width of the item in pixels when displayed in the GUI (limited to between 10 and 500)

 Buttons have the following parameters:
 - `name`: the name of the item to display as text on the button in the GUI